 3.3.
 Bias on flux tallies

-Fig. [RAF1] provides the flux as a function of the axial position az and as a function of the number of neutron per generation.
+Figure 10 provides the flux as a function of the axial position az and as a function of the number of neutron per generation.
 The flux is radially averaged.
 In the case of the transport cask test case, the burn-up effect induces a strong increase in the reactivity in the upper part of the assembly (around az=16).
 In the reactor physics test case, the flux gradient is less steep, but due to burn-up effects the maximal flux values are also located in the upper part of the assembly (around az=14).
 However, in the R2 case, the flux seems to get flatter when the number of neutron per generation decreases.
-A careful analysis of Fig. [RAF2] confirms this trend, both in the S2 and R2 test cases.
+A careful analysis of Figure 11 confirms this trend, both in the S2 and R2 test cases.
 The strong flux gradient in transport cask assembly appears to attenuate this effect.

-Figure [RAF1]: Radially averaged flux versus axial position and versus number of neutrons per generations (nHist) in the S2 test case (left) and R2 test case (right).
+Figure 10: Radially averaged flux versus axial position and versus number of neutrons per generations (nHist) in the S2 test case (left) and R2 test case (right).